GreedyWang/bulldog2011.github.com/source/_posts/2013-03-30-pico-tutorial-4-hello-ebay-shopping.markdown

 Now it's your turn to create iOS applications based on eBay Shopping and eBay Finding web serivces, see your next great serivce based app.

+### Update 1
+The eBay Shopping Service Proxy has been extracted as a standalone project, hosted [here](https://github.com/bulldog2011/PicoEBayShoppingClient), and the corresponding appledoc is hosted [here](http://bulldog2011.github.com/PicoEBayShoppingClient/), the appledoc is a useful programming reference.
+By the way, the doc annotations in wsdl are not only generted into the proxy code, but into the appledoc, assisting your development.